Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 1. Sun Catcher Paint

-Kids of all ages love making sun catchers and by following the directions at My Sweet Sanity, you can even make your own sun catcher paints.
+Kids of all ages love making sun catchers and by following the directions at Building Our Story, you can even make your own sun catcher paints.

 2. Moon Sand